 Secondly, if you wish to train your tree into a fan, espalier or cordon it is important to buy a bare root tree that is easier to train.

-Rootstocks influence the size of tree and the date it bears fruit.
-Dwarfing or semi-dwarfing rootstocks produce smaller trees but take less time to bear fruit.
+Among other effects, rootstocks influence the size of tree and the date it bears fruit.
+Dwarfing or semi-dwarfing rootstocks produce smaller trees and take less time to bear fruit.
 Vigorous rootstocks produce larger trees, but take longer to fruit.
 The variety you choose can also affect time to fruiting with some varieties fruiting at a younger age.
 Many of these are commercial varieties such as Braeburn and Granny Smith, which makes sense considering growers want a return on investment asap.

 Does it matter when I buy/plant my tree?